Level Crossing Removal Project: Elevated rail

-The rebuilt station at Keon Park was located 100 m south across the road from its original position, moving it within 4-5 metres of existing apartments.
+The rebuilt station at Keon Park was located 100 m south across the road from its original position, moving it within 4–5 metres of existing apartments.
 Residents have raised concerns over lack of privacy, station lights shining into apartments, and noise issues and have asked for double or triple glazed windows instead of a voluntary buyout.
 The project manager said overhead transmission lines meant the original station location would not be viable, and that the level crossing removal team had consulted with the community to adapt the station design.

-Residents in the Nightingale Village apartments expressed similar concerns with current plans for the Anstey station level crossing removal, calling for the new station to be moved south of Hope Street (an extra 180 m south), rather than moving the new station between West and Hope Streets (200 m south of its current location) with some balconies only about a metre from the proposed station.
-Residents believe the currently vacant land east of their proposed alternative will provide space for the station, allow for better bus connections, and the future apartment development (17-19 Hope Street) could be better integrated with the station.
-However, the LXRP has said that moving the station south of Hope Street would require more significant compulsory property acquisition, and would impact on the heritage listed Lux Foundry building (Brunswick Gas & Coke) immediately west of the site, along with increasing walking distance for commuters by shrinking the distance to the south station (the merged replacement for Brunswick and Jewell, near RMIT Brunswick) to 600 m.
+Residents in the Nightingale Village apartments expressed similar concerns with current plans for the Anstey station level crossing removal, calling for the new station to be moved south of Hope Street (an extra 180 m south), rather than moving the new station between West and Hope Streets (200 m south of its current location).
+These calls have been prompted by the close proximity (~1 metre) of apartment balconies from the proposed station.
+Residents believe the currently vacant land east of their proposed alternative will provide space for the station, allowing for better bus connections, and future developments to be better integrated with the station.
+However, the LXRP has said that moving the station south of Hope Street would require significant property acquisition, create negative impacts on the heritage listed Lux Foundry building, and increase walking distances for commuters.